 AT THE ZOO

 The San Diego Zoo received its first Panamanian golden frogs in 2003.
 They came from the Baltimore Zoo in Maryland as part of a collaborative effort among scientific, educational, and zoological institutions in the US and Panama.
-Known as Project Golden Frog, the idea is to create assurance colonies for the species, which is now believed to be extinct in the wild.
-We have had a lot of success with the little frogs, and some of them can be seen on exhibit in the Zoo’s Reptile Walk.
+Known as Project Golden Frog, the idea is to create assurance colonies for the frog, which is now believed to be extinct in the wild.
+We have had a lot of success with the little frogs.

-San Diego Zoo Global is working closely with the Panamanian government and other zoos to ensure the survival of this species.
-In fact, the Zoo has been so successful in its breeding efforts that we have been selected to house some extremely important “founders,” or wild-caught members, of the managed-care population as a safeguard for the species.
+San Diego Zoo Wildlife Alliance is working closely with the Panamanian government and other zoos to ensure the survival of these frogs.
+In fact, the Zoo has been so successful in its breeding efforts that we have been selected to house some extremely important “founders” of the managed-care population as a safeguard for the population.
 These frogs are of great importance genetically to the breeding program, and it is an honor to be selected to work with them.

-Since 2003, when San Diego Zoo Global received 20 young Panamanian golden frogs, we have had almost 500 hatch here.
-However, no frogs will be released into the wild until the threat of disease from chytrid fungus has lessened.
+Since 2003, when San Diego Zoo Wildlife Alliance received 20 young Panamanian golden frogs, we have had almost 500 hatch here.
+However, no frogs will be reintroduced into the their native habitat until the threat of disease from chytrid fungus has lessened.

-If you’d like to know more about the amphibian extinction crisis and what you can do to help, please visit the Amphibian Ark®.
-Some of the most important actions for saving amphibian species, like protecting the environment and raising awareness of the plight of animals, can happen from within our homes.
+Some of the most important actions for saving amphibians, like protecting the environment and raising awareness of the plight of wildlife, can happen from within our own homes.